modula3/cm3/www/uploaded-archives/readme.txt

   "boot" requires more expertise.
 You might have to edit the Makefile!
   "boot" gives you cm3.
-    If not, back and investigate.
+    If not, back up and investigate.
   Run it.
   It should say "unable to find cm3.cfg".
-    If not, back and investigate.
-  mkdir -p somewhere/bin
-  cp cm3 somewhere/bin
-  add somewhere/bin to $PATH
+    If not, back up and investigate. mkdir -p somewhere/bin cp cm3 somewhere/bin add somewhere/bin to $PATH